-Students will also be evaluated on a combination of aptitude examination percentile (ACT or SAT test), class rank and grade point average (GPA).
+Students being reviewed without test scores will receive a comprehensive review evaluating core GPA and short answer questions.
+Students being reviewed with test scores will be evaluated on a combination of aptitude examination percentile (ACT or SAT test) and class rank (if class rank is not available, cumulative high school grade point average (GPA) at end of the junior year will be converted into a percentile using a standard conversion chart).
 If the sum of the high school class rank percentile and aptitude examination percentile is:

-- 120 or greater: The student is generally directly admissible.
-However, the university placement process may require remediation and reduced schedules for some students.
-Some students may receive enhanced advising, recommendations for remediation, and reduced academic schedules.
+- 140 or greater: The student is generally directly admissible.
+The university placement process may indicate enhanced advising, recommendations for remediation, and reduced academic schedules for some students.

 The university seeks a heterogenous student body reflecting diversity of race, gender, ethnicity, age, geography (including international students), and physical disability.
 Factors given prime consideration for admission to undergraduate study are an applicant’s previous academic success and the quality of the records presented.
 Applicants who do not meet the criteria set forth for regular admission from high school may be considered by appealing to the Admissions Appeal Committee.
 Additional factors which may be considered for admission include:

 - extensive extracurricular activity

 - personal statement of 200 words or less

 - outstanding talents and/or abilities

 - number and scope of college preparatory courses taken

 - evidence of marked improvement, over time, in high school academic record

 Students should submit the undergraduate application for admission and high school transcript.
 Admission decisions will be based on the following criteria.